zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

 * **BSD Sockets API** Experimental support for a subset of a BSD Sockets compatible API is implemented.
-Both blocking and non-blocking DGRAM (UDP) amd STREAM (TCP) sockets are supported.
+Both blocking and non-blocking DGRAM (UDP) and STREAM (TCP) sockets are supported.

 * **HTTP** Hypertext Transfer Protocol (RFC 2116) is supported.
 A simple library is provided that applications can use.
 Sample applications are